aristocrats/sikky/README.md

 Rollup keep track of the environment variabels, and output both a development and a production build.
 The production build get minified with `uglify`.

-A complete bundle time is assumed to be around 0.4 ms. Depends on your computer and the size of your source files.
+A complete bundle time is assumed to be around 4 ms, and 6 ms for the unit tests.
+Depends on your computer and the size of your source files.

 The test stack is done with `Karma` + `Mocha` + `TypeScript`.
 Rollup + TS 2.0 are used to pre-compile the UT files before they are picked up by Karma.
 This can simply be replaced with a `Webpack` or a `Browserify` solution.